porcelain crabs text index | photo index

 Family Porcellanidae

-Features: It's much larger than most porcelain crabs found under stones.
-Body width about 1cm.
-Body not hairy and is reddish or maroon with fine stripes.
-The pincers have serrated edges.
+Features: It's larger and more colourful than most porcelain crabs found under stones.
+Body width 1-2cm.
+Body somewhat oval, not hairy.
+The pincers are much bigger than the body and have serrated edges.
 Antennae much longer than the body.

 Three pairs of walking legs.